 - ½ cup shredded cheddar cheese

 - 2 tablespoons chopped cilantro, or to taste

-- In a small bowl combine 1/2 cup BBQ sauce and 1/4 cup marinara.
-Cut French bread in half and place it on a foil-lined baking sheet.
+- In a small bowl combine remaining ¼ cup BBQ sauce and marinara.
+Cut French bread in half and place it on the prepared baking sheet.
 Coat each half of bread with the sauce mixture.
 Divide chicken evenly between bread.
 Top with sliced red onions.
 Sprinkle with shredded mozzarella and cheddar.